zuzg/fashion-mnist-cgan/README.md

 ## Further improvements
 * Pretraining generator model
 * Testing other architectures
-* More extensive hyperparameter tuning
+* More extensive hyperparameter tuning (more parameters and more optuna trials)
 * Writing tests